Why walk several dogs at once?

-Practice with only one dog at first
+Practice walking with one dog at first

 Does the dog pull anyway?
-Stop walking right away, wait until the dog releases the tension on the lead and continue walking once they do.
-When you can walk each dog easily and you communicate well with them, you can introduce the dogs to one another.
+Stop walking right away, wait until the dog releases the tension on the lead, and continue walking once they do.
+When you can walk well with each of them, you can introduce the dogs to one another.

 Getting used to each other

 When walking two or more dogs, you‘re officially a pack.
-This means that the dogs will start to develop a relationship.
+This means that the dogs will start to develop a relationship with each other.
 While some want to play right away, others will have a bit of a “wait and see”-attitude.

 Leads of the same length

-Don‘t use extension leads and make sure that all the leads are the same length.
+Don‘t use extension leads with multiple dogs, and instead ensure all the leads are the same length.
 This will make things easier for you and prevent the dogs from wandering off in different directions.
-It‘s also possible to split the “pack”: one dog to the left and one to the right.
+It‘s also possible to split the “pack”, with one dog to the left and one to the right.

-An adjustable splitter is even better if you can get your hands on one: you can set it lower (towards the dogs) or higher (towards you).
-The latter is more enjoyable for the dogs, as it will allow them more freedom of movement.
+An adjustable splitter is even better if you can get your hands on one.
+You can set it lower (towards the dogs) or higher (towards you).
+The latter is more enjoyable for the dogs, allowing them more freedom of movement.

 If you let the dogs off-lead, they need to be obedient at returning when you call

 It‘s all about having fun during the walk.
 If you are feeling comfortable and the dogs are happy, you‘re doing it right!